JenPatchett/gauge-json-test/README.md

 some data'* step as this file already exists in this project.

 ### ALSO NOTE:
 If you cloned this project the endpoints mentioned in [JSON-Server](https://github.com/typicode/json-server) setup instructions won't work.
-You'll also see different data in the responses as my db.json file contains different data to the example data in the setup instructions.
+You'll also see the data in my db.json file is different to the example data in the setup instructions.

 The endpoints for this project are `/users` and `/products`

-All data from db.json can be returned with the following URL: http://localhost:3000/ after starting json-server in the Terminal using the following command: `json-server --watch db.json`
+All data from db.json can be returned with the following URL: http://localhost:3000/db after starting json-server in the Terminal using the following command: `json-server --watch db.json`